dchen327/pingmote/README.md

 # Dependencies
 These can be installed with `pip3 install -r requirements.txt`

-PySimpleGUI
+PySimpleGUI (to display the image picker GUI) PyAutoGUI (getting mouse position and keyboard commands (xdotool no longer needed!))
-PIL
+PIL (for running `image_resizer.py`)

 ## For Mac:
-This program uses `xclip` for copying images to clipboard, and `xdotool` for keyboard keys (pasting and hitting enter).
-I think these can be installed with `homebrew`.
+This program uses `xclip` for copying images to clipboard.
+I think this can be installed with `homebrew`.
+There seem to be some weird Mac GUI errors with Tkinter (testing soon)

 ## For Windows:
 TODO (if anyone wants to submit a PR that'd be much appreciated)